e34s/e34-client/README.md

 ## Element34 Solutions - Selenium Box reporting plugins

+The SBOX reporting plugin allows for test repprts to be generated on the client side (where the test was started from).
+If you run tests locally from your IDE, the reports will be also created locally.
+The plugin also integrates with Jenkins, where the report can be directly viewed in the Jenkins job.

-Specific information for the JUnit and TestNG plugin can be found in the README.md in the respective project (https://github.com/e34s/e34-client/tree/master/client-junit4 and https://github.com/e34s/e34-client/tree/master/client-testng).
+Specific information for the JUnit and TestNG plugin and how to configure it can be found in the README.md in the respective project (https://github.com/e34s/e34-client/tree/master/client-junit4 and https://github.com/e34s/e34-client/tree/master/client-testng).

-### Jenkins integrartion for report publishing
+### Jenkins integration for report publishing
-The test reports can also be published in Jenkins on a per job basis.
-Please configure Jenkins as follows:
+If you want to make the test report viewable as part of the Jenkins job you need to do the following steps:

 - install the HTML publisher plugin
 - set ``System.setProperty(“hudson.model.DirectoryBrowserSupport.CSP”, “”)`` in order to allow publishing of the HTML report
-- in the job configuration add the following
+- in the job configuration add a Post-Build-Action to publish the report
+- adapt the paths if required to your actual report location

 ![alt text](/images/html-publisher.PNG "HTML publisher setup")